RavanH/jetpack-module-control/readme.txt

 - Using Jetpack on a network?
 Then network incompatible WAF (Web Application Firewall) module should be blacklisted to prevent accidental activation!
 - Do you already use a light box provided by your theme or another plugin?
 Then blacklist the Carousel module to prevent accidental activation.
 - Or you're running a Multisite and do not want any admins monitoring uptime with the Monitor module just to call you every time their site is briefly inaccessible?
-- Offer your own backup service and do not care much for VaultPress competition?
+- Offer your own backup service?
+Backlist VaultPress if you do not care for VaultPress competition.
-- You're running a school network and (some) sites are managed by minors who are not allowed to sign up for an account at WordPress.com?
+- You're running a school network and sites are managed by minors who are not allowed to sign up for an account at WordPress.com?
 Then use the Jetpack Offline Mode option to allow usage of modules that do not require a connection.

 Any one of Jetpack's modules can bring overlapping or even conflicting functionality.
 In such cases, being able to prevent (accidental) activation is a good thing.

 = Single site and Multisite =

-Although the original idea arose on a multisite installation, Jetpack Module Control is developed for both single and multisite installations.
+Although the original idea arose on a multisite installation, Module Control for Jetpack is developed for both single and multisite installations.

 On **multisite**, it can only be network activated and allows global rules for Jetpack on all sites.
 At this point it also allows per-site changes by Super Admin only.
-Jetpack itself can, but does not need to be, network activated.
+Jetpack itself can, but does not need to be network activated.
+In that case, activate Jetpack on the main site and then network-activate Module Control.

 For **single site** installations, plugin settings can be locked down by adding `define('JETPACK_MC_LOCKDOWN', true)` to wp-config.php for complete security.
 This can be useful to prevent other admins being able to reactivate blacklisted modules.